mails2amit/base-converter/README.md

 <h2>Tips</h2>
 <ol>
 <li>Use a dependency injection framework to inject BaseConverter, maintain it as a singleton.
 Scanning the packages is costly.</li>
+<li>Keep all the converters under one parent package.
+The search will be quicker</li>
+<li>The scanner can scan the sub-packages as well</li>
 </ol>